jggames/trs80mc10/quicktype/Strategy & Simulation/TOTrek/Readme.md

 Select TOTREK from the Cassette directory and type RUN in the Main (green) screen and hit Enter.
 For more info see Bob's repo at: https://github.com/galacticstudios/BASTREK

-In directory TOTREK0 is Bob's DEC BASIC version.
-The highest numbered version of TOTREK is my latgest rendition.
+In this directory TOTREK0 is Bob's DEC BASIC version.
+The highest numbered TOTREK is my latgest version.